prismlabo/prismlabo.github.io/Icicle-Bubbles-master/README.md

 Which means there is no transparency support but in that case there is no need to deal with the blocked mesh. <br>
 For the light scattering effect, it is faked by the depth blend and the depth blur with upside/downside rendering. <br>
 <br>
-License: mThis experiment is under MIT License.
+This experiment is under MIT License.